glnmario/glnmario.github.io/index.md

 <!--## About me-->
-I am a senior research scientist and technical programme manager at the UK AI Security Institute and an incoming Associate Professor of Computational Linguistics at UCL.
+I am a senior research scientist at the UK AI Security Institute and an incoming Associate Professor of Computational Linguistics at UCL.
 Prior to this, I was an ETH Fellow, working with Ryan Cotterell at the Institute for Machine Learning in the ETH Zurich Department of Computer Science.
 I did my PhD at the Institute for Logic, Language and Computation of the University of Amsterdam, where I was advised by Raquel Fernández.
 I am an associated researcher at the ETH AI Center and a member of the ELLIS Society.
+His research explores the computational principles of perception, action, and interaction.
+In 2018, he introduced one of the first mechanistic interpretability methods involving interventions on language model representations.

-My research explores how humans understand, produce, and use language in interaction—and how AI systems can learn to replicate these capabilities.
-I'm also deeply committed to improving evaluation standards for AI, both in the domain of language and across the broader AI landscape.
+My research explores the computational principles underlying the ability to understand, produce, learn, and use language in interaction---both in natural and in artificial cognitive systems.
+I'm also deeply committed to improving evaluation standards for AI systems, both in the domain of language and across the broader AI landscape.

 <!--I study language and information processing using tools from machine learning, linguistics, information theory, and cognitive science.